tripatheea/MODAnalyzer/README.md

 - Get Pythia 8 up and running and generate simulated data (with simulated triggers)
 - Figure out if there is any way to get luminosity information.
 - Find out the full list of triggers associated with the Jet primary dataset.
 The list might be here:  https://fwyzard.web.cern.ch/fwyzard/hlt/2010/dataset

+## TODO (Plots)
+- Create an AK5 hardest pT spectrum, color coded by which trigger is being used.
+- Create an AK7 hardest pT spectrum, again color coded by trigger.
+- Create a corrected AK5 spectrum, and compared to the published CMS data.
+- Create an Ntilde distribution.
+- Create a quasi-corrected Ntilde distribution (I need to teach you how to do this.)

 [1]: https://github.com/tripatheea/MODProducer
 [2]: http://www.fastjet.fr/